maricalucian/substrate-watcher/readme.md

-Stake monitoring on a polkadot/kusama node.
-Exposes metrics for prometheus scraping.

-To run with pm2, clone and then:
+Stake/points monitoring on a polkadot/kusama node.
+Transmits data to influxdb To run with pm2, clone and then:

 ```